csik/4240_Syllabus/assignments.md

 Your **participation in class** is essential to your success in the course.
 In class we will analyze, build on, and debate about the course readings; practice design skills; work on homeworks; and engage in other activities to aid your facility in the course material.
 We cover material in lecture and section that is not available through any other means.

 Sections are not recorded to allow for the privacy of section participants and their contributions.
+Lectures are not recorded because we've found that students who watch videos of lectures retain far less than if they come in person.
+We're trying to help you get a good grade.
 You may note that sections don't formally affect your grade, but we strongly encourage you to attend unless you are ill, because sections help prepare you for every assignment in the course.
 How much does attending section help?
 In previous years, students who did not significantly engage in section received, on average, a full letter lower final grade compared to students who attended regularly!

 We do not excuse individual absences in this course.
 We understand that people will sometimes have family conflicts, job interviews, religious commitments, illnesses, and other reasons why they cannot come to class.
 If you have a serious situation that will potentially force you to miss a significant number of classes, please contact Prof. Csíkszentmihályi at cpc83 @ cornell.edu or via Ed Discussions to make an alternative plan for covering course material.